SulemanRasheed/Healthcare-Financial-Dashboard-PowerBI-Australia/README.md

 ---

-## 📍 Use Case

-Designed for hospital administrators, policy analysts, and health service researchers to:

-- Benchmark costs by procedure and department
-- Understand disparities in care costs across demographic groups
-- Explore regional variation in healthcare spending

----

-## 🛠️ Tools Used

-- **Power BI Desktop** for report development and layout
-- **DAX** for custom measures (e.g., % contribution by department)
-- **Power Query** for city mapping and data preprocessing
-- **OpenStreetMap** (via Bing) for interactive maps

----

 ## 🧪 Sample Insight

 > *Orthopedics accounts for over 40% of total billing in 2025, with average treatment costs surpassing all other departments.*